unamaria/ih-selection/README.md

 Check each exercise README for more information.

+## Capital quiz

+Command line game in Node that quizzes on world capitals.

 ## Terminal keynote

 Simple Ruby program to present a file's content as slides in the terminal.